davidbeleznay/DigitalForesterApp/README.md

    - Toggle switches for climate change factors
    - Comprehensive results display with method comparison

-5. **Road Risk Assessment Tool**
-   - Detailed road condition evaluation
-   - Multiple risk factor inputs:
-     - Hazard factors (likelihood of failure)
-     - Consequence factors (impact severity)
-   - Interactive risk scoring matrix
-   - Photo documentation
-   - PDF export capability
-   - Automatic risk category calculation

 ## How to Use

-1. Start the application and navigate to either the Road Risk Assessment or Culvert Sizing Tool from the Home page
+1. Start the application and select a tool from the homepage
 2. For Road Risk Assessment:
    - Enter road name and location information
    - Rate hazard and consequence factors